r-sitko/netconf-client/README.md

 ### Examples

 All netconf-client API methods returns std::Result type.
-If client get successfull response, std::Result with Ok(T) variant is returned, where T is a apriopriate NETCONF response type defined in [replies](src/models/replies.rs) module.
+If client get successful response, std::Result with Ok(T) variant is returned, where T is a apriopriate NETCONF response type defined in [replies](src/models/replies.rs) module.

 ```rust
 let mut client = NetconfClient::new(